 3. Magnetic Hill

 This funny little attraction is an amusing stop for kids if you are on your way to the zoo or water park.
 It is an optical illusion in the landscape terrain whereby it appears that your car is being pulled up the hill while in neutral (best experienced while going backwards).
 My kids are still trying to figure out how it works.
-See Magnetic Hill website for more details.
+See also this post on Magnetic Hill from Atlas Obscura.